Skip to content

 I'm filling out Section 4: My Voice.
 I'm going to paste 2–3 pieces of writing I'm proud of.
 Analyze them and tell me: what my tone is, what patterns you notice, what words I gravitate toward, and what I seem to avoid.
 Then format your analysis into the template fields.

-Keeps AI suggestions anchored to what you can actually do right now.
+Anchors AI suggestions to what you can actually do right now.

 paste this into Claude to get help filling this section